How to Increase GFR (Glomerular Filtration Rate) naturally ?

 Make these 10 changes in your diet and lifestyle to increase GFR

-1. Eat more vegetables and less meat:
+1. More vegetables, less meat:

 2. Quit Smoking